Scholarships are not only a good way to pay for college, they’re also a great way to be recognized for your achievements.

 Southern New Hampshire University (SNHU) is pleased to recognize FBLA participants.
-The Office of Admission will award a limited number of $1,000 merit scholarships to FBLA participants who decide to attend SNHU as a full-time undergraduate day student.
+The Office of Admission will award a limited number of $1,000 merit scholarships to FBLA participants who decide to attend SNHU as a full-time undergraduate day student on campus.

-SNHU sponsors several scholarships at the New Hampshire State Leadership Conference each spring.
-SNHU honors the single highest scholarship that a student has received through participation in FBLA.
-Students must provide a copy of their scholarship certificate to the Office of Student Financial Services to be awarded that scholarship.
+SNHU also sponsors several scholarships at the New Hampshire State Leadership Conference each spring and honors the single highest scholarship that a student has received through participation in FBLA.
+Students must provide a copy of their scholarship certificate to the Office of Student Financial Services to be awarded any scholarship from the leadership conference.

-Application Deadline: Students accepted to Southern New Hampshire University prior to May 1 each year shall be eligible for this scholarship.
+Application Deadline: Students accepted to Southern New Hampshire University prior to March 15 shall be eligible for the $1,000 merit scholarship.

-Application Form: Application steps to Southern New Hampshire University can be found through the Southern New Hampshire University website.
-Students apply to SNHU through The Common Application.
+Application Form: Application steps to Southern New Hampshire University can be found at https://www.snhu.edu/admission/campus-admission.
+Freshman students should apply to SNHU via the Common Application.

 The Art Institutes System of Schools